Subject (Course): International Trade and Doing Business in North Korea.

 - To analyse the North Korean economy and foreign trade

 - To evaluate business opportunities in the Democratic People's Republic of Korea

 - To explore North Korea's trade relations with the student's country

-Sample of the subject - Doing Business in North Korea:
+Sample of the subject - Foreign Trade and Doing Business in North Korea:

 Subject Description (Doing Business in North Korea).